arinchoi03/senior-enrichment/README.md

   * can delete a campus
   * can create a student
-  * can edit a student's info, including the campus that student is assigned to
-  * can delete a student
+  * can edit a student's info, including the campus that student is assigned to x can delete a student - need to redirect to students page after

 ### Routes